duarte3333/Stocks_Statistics/README.md

 # Stocks statistics in real time

-This program, through an Excel with three columns: date of purchase of the share, price of purchase of the share and name of the share, allows you to retrieve numerous statistics about the shares placed in this Excel
+This program, through an Excel with three columns: date of purchase of the share, price of purchase of the share and name of the share, allows you to retrieve numerous statistics about the shares placed in this Excel in real time
 ## Installation

 Run these commands to install the used libraries